goadesign/pulse/replicated/README.md

 ## Example

-The following example creates a replicated map and then starts a goroutine to listen for notifications.
-The main goroutine then sets 100 keys and waits for the notification to be received.
+The following example creates a replicated map and then starts a goroutine that listens to notifications.
+The main goroutine then sets 100 keys and waits for the notifications to be received.

 ```go
 package main